-S. 142 (the Preserve Access to Affordable Generics and Biosimilars Act) would do this by authorizing the Federal Trade Commission (FTC) to nullify an agreement in which a biologic or generic drug company receives anything of value from a biologic or brand-name drug company to forego research, development, manufacturing, marketing, or sales of a biosimilar or generic drug.
+S. 142 from the 118th Congress (the Preserve Access to Affordable Generics and Biosimilars Act) would do this by authorizing the Federal Trade Commission (FTC) to nullify an agreement in which a biologic or generic drug company receives anything of value from a biologic or brand-name drug company to forego research, development, manufacturing, marketing, or sales of a biosimilar or generic drug.